 Version 1 | 2023 Academic Misconduct Policy & Procedure

-The duration of each course is stated on the CTW website under Course Facts/Course Description.
+The duration of each course enrolment period is stated on the CTW website under Course Facts/Course Description.

-If a student wishes to continue with a course beyond the initial enrolment expiry date, they can do this by clicking on the Extend Course button that appears next to their course in the LMS after the expiration date has been reached, and then making the payment.
+If a student wishes to continue with a course beyond the initial enrolment expiry date, they can do this by clicking on the Extend Enrolment button that appears next to their course in the LMS 48 hours prior to the current expiration date, and then making the payment.
 This will extend the student’s access to the course for an additional 14 days.
 A student may purchase additional extensions as necessary.

 RTO’s like CTW train and/or assess individuals to certify their competence in particular workplace skills and knowledge.
 Once a CTW student enrolled in one of our Nationally Recognised Training courses has successfully: